CarVac/MeleeConchRuleset/ruleset.md

 1. Cardinal/Quadrant Boundaries: X or Y ±0.2875 and ±0.3000 must not be accessible.
 These are on the quadrant boundaries and enable the steepest/shallowest angles, "mid-angle" tilts and smashes, tap jump short hop with the stick outside of the deadzone, and double-jumping backwards with Yoshi/Jigglypuff/Kirby without turning around.

 #### Digital Input, Control Stick Output

+Due to the ease of access to precise tilt values, the A button must be ignored (lockout for how many frames if pressed in it?) after an empty pivot (how do you define this?) when in the following zones:
+  * |X| < 0.8000, 0.2875 <= Y < 0.6625: 9 frames
+  * |X| < 0.8000, -0.6625 < Y <= -0.2875: 4 frames

+TODO: define existing box nerfs
+Pivot uptilt: 9 frames
+Pivot downtilt: 4 frames
+cardinal-diag-diag: 4 frames

 The following Control Stick coordinates must not be accessible using Digital Inputs: